SOCIAL SIGNALPLAYBOOK

 I think you're gonna see a lot of consumerization around it [mental health].
 I think you'll see a lot of meditate I think there will be a soul cycle of meditation.
 I think we're gonna eliminate a lot of stigma which is gonna allow for healthy conversation.
 I'm very very optimistic what's gonna happen over the next 20 years.

-The mental health landscape will see substantial improvements over the next two decades, driven by increased consumerization and reduced stigma, akin to the evolution of physical health.
+The mental health landscape will significantly improve over the next 20 years, with increased consumerization and reduced stigma.

 Original Context